robgaravente1224/Sailfort-Motors-Employee-Retention-Analysis/README.md

 Run the analysis:

-Ensure your employee data (e.g., employee_records.csv) is placed in the data/ directory.
+Ensure employee data (e.g., employee_records.csv) is placed in the data/ directory.

 Open the attrition_analysis.ipynb notebook in a Jupyter environment (e.g., Jupyter Lab, VS Code with Jupyter extension).